 Procedure specific time tables

 The implementation of interconnect links will be realized in a “project” mode as part of the initial implementation project.
 The realization time for the links will typically be dependent mostly on the time required to implement the physical fiber links.
-Even in the case where the AO decides to order commercial products from the Telenet carrier division, implementation lead time can only be given once concrete AO location(s) are known and has had the opportunity to verify the connectivity options for its fiber network in this location(s) and can assess eventual required “fiber lay” works.
+Even in the case where the AO decides to order commercial products from the Telenet carrier division, implementation lead time can only be given once concrete AO location(s) are known and Wyre has had the opportunity to verify the connectivity options for its fiber network in this location(s) and can assess eventual required “fiber lay” works.

-Once the fiber cable is in place and the AO has installed and activated the required optical xWDM equipment, typically a “commissioning” period of 4 calendar weeks will apply, during which will activate and test the connection in an end to end way and enables it for data transport.
+Once the fiber cable is in place and the AO has installed and activated the required optical xWDM equipment, typically a “commissioning” period of 4 calendar weeks will apply, during which Wyre will activate and test the connection in an end to end way and enables it for data transport.

-Technical process: < Physical Interconnect procedures>
+Technical process: < Wyre Physical Interconnect procedures>

 Introduction

-In order to allow an AO to make use of the TLN WRO, technical Ethernet interconnection(s) will need to be realized between the Network and the AO network in various locations.
-Physical interconnect(s) between and the AO can carry the IP traffic from multiple sites, the Switching Office (SO) locations, for a given Reference Offer.
+In order to allow an AO to make use of the WRO, technical Ethernet interconnection(s) will need to be realized between the Wyre Network and the AO network in various locations.
+Physical interconnect(s) between Wyre and the AO can carry the IP traffic from multiple Wyre sites, the Switching Office (SO) locations, for a given Wyre Reference Offer.
 If required, this traffic could be logically separated on the same physical link by means of VLANS.

 General architecture physical interconnects